slaclab/rogue/docs/src/pyrogue_tree/node/command/index.rst

 Python Command Example
 ======================

-Below is an example of creating a command which ...
+Below is an example of creating a Command which ...

 .. code-block:: python